a3bd2lra7man/m7_db/README.md

 ```

-### M7Table Class
+## M7Table Class

-M7Table is helper class for helping creation of tables fields
+M7Table is helper class for helping creation of tables and it's fields

 M7Table have several help methods to do common situation happens to developers when working with sqlite

+The situations M7Table helps for is

 1- is the problem of saving boolean field to database tables, M7Table Provides
     *booleanToInt(bool)* to help you here
     and the reverse one *intToBoolean(int)*
-    for helps read write boolean data from and to database
+    for helps reading and writing boolean data from and to database

 2- work with date in the same convention of converting boolean to integer
     there is *dateToInt(DateTime)*
-    and *intToDate(int)* helps read write DateTime from and to database
+    and *intToDate(int)* helps reading and writing DateTime from and to database

 #### example